Estimated reading time: 23 minutes

 Cons Of Using KOHO

-- Could be better for travellers if there were more incentives although you can book hotels, flights, and rental cars.
+- It could be better for travellers if there were more incentives, although you can book hotels, flights, and rental cars.

 Coming Soon: KOHO Save